BoidCMS/sitemap/README.md

 # Sitemap
-XML Sitemap plugin for BoidCMS.
+XML/TXT Sitemap generator plugin for BoidCMS.

 ## Install
 Download the zip file of the plugin on this repo.